EllAchE/discord_site_monitor/README.md

 1. Invite the bot to your Discord server by replacing `123456789012345678` in the following link with your bot's client id: `https://discord.com/oauth2/authorize?client_id=123456789012345678&scope=bot&permissions=8`.
 2. Create a site config file called `sites.json` at the path src/json/sites.json.
 Follow the example shown in `sample-sites.json` to populate the file, OR...
+   \*\*\* Since the original version of this bot there have been major refactors to change what constitutes a valid site file.
+JSON arrays now have to be saved as strings so that redis can properly store and retrieve them.
+The reason redis arrays are not used is to preserve numeric indices wherever those are set
 3. Run the bot via node then add a website with the `!add <URL>` command. //(Still needs to be implemented)

 For all other options, see [Commands](#Commands).